 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where branchite typically forms.
+Look in granite pegmatites country, the host setting where branchite typically forms.
 If you start seeing albite, quartz, muscovite in float, you are in the right ground.
 Field specimens usually show a massive, rounded masses, crusts habit, so train your eye for that shape before scanning the outcrop.